sbaway/hapi-winston/README.md

 # hapi-winston
-a winstion plugin for winston
+a winstion plugin for hapijs

 ###usage